shirakoslurper/arbisui/notes/majority_notes.md

 ticks contains 'uninitialized' tick -121020. initialized field: true
 ```

 Ok.
-That not the fucking case lmao.
+That not the case lmao.
 False for some.
 True for some?

 Seems like we're loading all the tick maps properly...
 Not sure how to account for the inconsistency...
 Perhaps the tick being returned by next initialized tick is wrong (doesn't seems like its the case?)